Subscribe to our newsletter for FREE pet updates

 It’s important to differentiate psychogenic alopecia from other reasons cats lick specific areas of their bodies, such as pain or some type of skin condition.
 There are actually many underlying medical reasons that cause cats to overgroom.

 If the problem is generalized itching, the licking will be widespread.
 If there’s a painful area, the licking will be focused on that spot.
-Where a cat focuses her licking can give clues as to the underlying issue, which can be any number of things, including:
+Where a cat focuses her licking gives clues as to the underlying issue, which is any number of things, including:

 • Food or specific ingredient intolerances